-As a Brazilian who traveled extensively around the world, I can tell you that only once I had a caipirinha abroad that I actually said, “that’s a good one.”
-It’s was in Lisbon.
+As a Brazilian who traveled extensively around the world, I can tell you that I’ve only had one caipirinha abroad that I actually said, “that’s a good one.”
+It was in Lisbon.

-The other times I’ve had it, they were too sweet, too strong, too bitter, or watery.
+The other times I had this drink, they were too sweet, too strong, too bitter, or watery.

 That was something quite interesting to learn because, as you will see, the national drink of Brazil is pretty easy to prepare.